forsgren/custom-import-information/README.md

 # Readme

 This extension will remotely configurable messages next to imports in your code.
 It is meant for usage within a organization or group where a central team can manage which imports should have additional info displayed.
+The extension is dependent on a json file that is hosted on a server.

 ## Extension Settings